 I should note that the bill before you does not deal with the recommendations for increased user taxes.
 The Ways and Means Committee decided to reserve the user charge recommendations for future consideration.
 At the same time it recognized the desirability of rapid action on the excise reductions to avoid any lengthly disturbance of the marketing of taxed products.
-While this procedure is understandable, I would like to emphasize that we regard user taxes as a most important part of the President's program.
-The elimination or reduction of the selective excise taxes not now
+While this procedure is understandable, I would like to emphasize that we regard user taxes as a most important part of the President's progress.